denisakp/denisakp/README.md

 ---
 - 🌱 For this 2023 I’m preparing to pass the following certifications:
   - (ISC)2 Certified in Cybersecurity on July 19
-  - Google Cloud Engineer Associate on October 9
+  - AWS Cloud Practioner on September 8
-  - HashiCorp Certified: Terraform Associate (003) on October 23
+  - HashiCorp Certified: Terraform Associate (003) on September 15
-  - Linux Foundation Certified System Administrator (LFCS) on November 25
+  - Linux Foundation Certified System Administrator (LFCS) on October 28
-  - Certified Kubernetes Administrator on December 23
+  - Certified Kubernetes Administrator on December 22
-- 🎯 I'm working hard to become a reference as DevOps Engineer
+- 🎯 I'm working hard to become a reference as Cloud DevOps Engineer
 - 👯 I’m looking forward to collaborating on any **open-source** project as a developer, maintainer, or tester
 - 💬 Ask me anything about backend design, testing & maintaining
 - ⚡ Fun fact: Debugging is the art of fixing a bug you created, in the code you don't understand. 🙈